 Price includes return scheduled return flights London – Maun, plus charter flights between Maun and Moremi.

-Transport is by open-sided, four-wheel-drive safari vehicle, with three rows of three seats in the rear and a sunroof to provide shade.
+Due to the distance covered and the weather at this time of year, for comfort the vehicle used for the trip is a 14-seat minibus driven by the local guide.
+For wildlife drives at Nata and in Moremi we use a open-sided, four-wheel-drive safari vehicle, with three rows of three seats in the rear and a sunroof to provide shade.

 The baggage allowance on chartered flights is strictly limited: one piece of checked luggage with a maximum weight of 14 kg and maximum dimensions of up to 114 cms (length + height + width).